High-Order Spline Upwind for Space-Time Isogeometric Analysis: Upwinding in one dimension

-However, the formulation above is non consistent and lacks of optimal convergence.
-To overcome this limitation we introduce a non linear modification denoted, for brevity, Spline Upwind (SU) method, as:
+However, the formulation above is non consistent and lacks optimal convergence.
+To overcome this limitation we introduce a non-linear weighting based on residual denoted for brevity Spline Upwind (SU) method, and defined as:

 with

 and

 where $\theta (t)$ is a piecewise linear interpolation of $\theta_i $ computed in the breakpoints $\zeta_{t,i}$ for $i=1,\ldots,m_t$ as: